Saint Edmund, Downham Market, Norfolk

 Rector

-After reading for a degree in Ancient History and Classical Civilisation at the University of Sheffield (1983-86), he worked in the City of London for a leading firm of Lloyd's Reinsurance Brokers, R.K.
-Carvill (1986-88), whilst considering his call.
+After reading for a degree in Ancient History and Classical Civilisation at the University of Sheffield (1983-86), he worked in the City of London for a leading firm of Lloyd's Reinsurance Brokers, called R.K.
+Carvill (1986-88), while considering his call.

-In 2001, he took up his present appointment as Rector of Downham Market & Crimplesham with Stradsett, in the Diocese of Ely; serving additionally as a member of the Diocesan Synod (2003-8), the Diocesan Board of Education & Training (2003-6) and as Rural Dean of the Fincham & Feltwell Deanery (2005-8).
+In 2001, he began his present appointment as Rector of Downham Market & Crimplesham with Stradsett, in W Norfolk and the Diocese of Ely.
+He has served additionally as a member of the Diocesan Synod (2003-8) and the Diocesan Board of Education & Training (2003-6), and as Rural Dean of the Fincham & Feltwell Deanery (2005-8).

-In the wider Church, Fr James has served on the Council and Patronage Board of the Society for the Maintenance of the Faith (SMF); the General Council of the Society of Mary (SOM) and as a District Superior of the Confraternity of the Blessed Sacrament (CBS) for four East Anglian Dioceses.
-He is, additionally, a Priest Associate of the Shrine of Our Lady of Walsingham and a member of the Catholic League (CL) and of the Guild of All Souls (GAS).
+Fr.
+James' wider Church involvements have included serving on the Council and Patronage Board of the Society for the Maintenance of the Faith (SMF); the General Council of the Society of Mary (SOM), and as a District Superior of the Confraternity of the Blessed Sacrament (CBS) for four East Anglian Church of England Dioceses.
+He is, additionally, a Priest Associate of the Shrine of Our Lady of Walsingham, a member of the Catholic League (CL), and of the Guild of All Souls (GAS).
+He is also an Honorary Chaplain to Thames Rowing Club.

 Fr James has been a priest of the Society of the Holy Cross (SSC) since 1992.